Reversing Palindromic Enumeration in Rank Two Free Groups

 \subsection{Consecutive Steps}

-In the theory of F-sequence, $n$ consecutive linear steps have an simple formula $(a,b) \mapsto (a, a^nb)$.
-Equivalently, $a$ is preserved in $n$ consecutive steps.
-In the modified algorithm, there are more than one formula and not all of them are simple.
-The formulas depend on palindromic conditions of the current generators and which generator is preserved.
+In the theory of F-sequences, taking $n$ consecutive linear steps is given by the simple formula $(a,b) \mapsto (a, a^nb)$.
+We note that $a$ is preserved in each of the $n$ consecutive steps.
+In the modified algorithm, there is more than one formula, and not all of them are as simple.
+The formulas depend on the palindromic conditions of the current generators and upon which generator is preserved.
 There are six formulas shown in the following.